tochman/mocha_chai_e2e_testing/README.md

 #### For educational purposes only
 # Acceptance Test Training Wheels

 The E2E Training Wheels serves 2 purposes.
-It provides a minimal test enviroment setup and a set of convinient helpers to be used in acceptance (end-2-end) tests.
-It's highly opinionated meaning that most of the setup is done for you to allow you to focus the dovelopment pracess, rather than the cofiguration of the test enviroment.
+It provides a minimal test environment setup and a set of convenient helpers to be used in acceptance (end-2-end) tests.
+It's highly opinionated meaning that most of the setup is done for you to allow you to focus on the development process, rather than the configuration of the test environment.
 This package has been created to be used in computer training sessions.

-The idea is to simplify the process of setting up a test enviroment with [Mocha](https://www.npmjs.com/package/mocha), [Chai](https://www.npmjs.com/package/chai) and [Puppeteer](https://www.npmjs.com/package/puppeteer).
+The idea is to simplify the process of setting up a test environment with [Mocha](https://www.npmjs.com/package/mocha), [Chai](https://www.npmjs.com/package/chai) and [Puppeteer](https://www.npmjs.com/package/puppeteer).
 The package uses [Superstatic](https://www.npmjs.com/package/superstatic) as a local server. **Note: Tested on OSX but will probably work on Linux**

 ## Installation